extended stay

 21 of 26 days

-The closest precedent across our trips is 2019 Seville (31 days) and 2021 La Orotava (36 days), both extended single-anchor stays.
-Both produced higher photo density than this trip — Seville at ~110 / day, Tenerife 2021 at ~130 / day.
-Mosfellsbær at 37 / day is in a category of its own.
+The closest precedents across our trips are 2019 Seville (31 days) and 2021 La Orotava (36 days), both extended single-anchor stays.
+Both produced higher photo density than this trip - Seville at roughly 110 per day, La Orotava at roughly 130 per day.
+Mosfellsbær at 37 per day sits in a category of its own.

 Duration